How council housing charges are set

 Housing charges records and statements

-You should keep your own records of housing charges payments so that you know that your account is up to date.
+You should keep your own records of what you pay so you know that your account is up to date.

-We send you a housing statement every three months and we will write to you if your account falls into arrears.
+We send you a housing statement every 3 months and we’ll write to you if your account falls into arrears.

 Rent setting policy